spk-22/Neuro-Fusion/README.md

 | --------------- | -------- | -------- | -------------|-----------|---------|
 | Multi-Modal GNN |  87.50%  | 0.8783   |     0.90     |    0.85   |   0.92  |

-> Results may vary depending on data splits and preprocessing.

 ---

 ##  Acknowledgements